jackmott/LinqFaster/README.md

 LinqFaster now includes all relevant Linq extension methods, and **SIMD** and **parallel** enhanced extension methods are being worked on now as well.

+The base LinqFaster package is now compatible with Unity3D, just define UNITY_CONFIG

 ## [Beta now available on Nuget](https://www.nuget.org/packages?q=linqfaster)

 # Benchmarks